 America's Wildest Zoos

-While the animals are the main attraction here, the grounds are also a veritable wonder, having been accredited as a botanical garden featuring more than 1 million plants.
-To traverse the enormous grounds, jump aboard the San Diego Zoo's 35-minute Guided Bus Tour, which offers a narrated tour covering some 70% of the zoo.
-Or take the Express Bus, a hop-on, hop-off affair that makes 5 stops throughout the grounds.
-For a literal overview of the zoo, get sky-high on the Skyfari aerial tram, which gives riders an aerial view of the grounds.
+While the animals are the main attractions here, the grounds are also a veritable wonder, having been accredited as a botanical garden featuring more than 1 million plants.
+To traverse the enormous grounds, jump aboard the 35-minute guided bus tour, which offers a narrated ride covering some 70% of the zoo.
+Or take the express bus, a hop-on, hop-off affair that makes 5 stops throughout the grounds.
+For a literal overview of the zoo, get sky-high on the Skyfari aerial tram, which gives riders an aerial perspective of the grounds.

 Must-see stops include the Scripps Aviary (filled with 130 African native birds), the Polar Bear Plunge and the Panda Trek, where visitors can wander through a bamboo forest spotting giant and red pandas.

-The experience is sure to make visitors forget they're a mere subway ride from America's most massive city.
-Get up close and personal with beastly Siberian tigers at Tiger Mountain, a sprawling viewing enclosure, and meander through the Wild Asia Complex, which recreates Asian rainforests, complete with native birds, leopards, gibbons and lizards.
+The experience is sure to make visitors forget that they're a mere subway ride from America's most massive city.
+Get up-close and personal with beastly Siberian tigers at Tiger Mountain, a sprawling viewing enclosure, and meander through the Wild Asia Complex, which re-creates Asian rain forests, complete with native birds, leopards, gibbons and lizards.

-Catch a gander at a variety of wildlife while taking a load off your feet, with a ride on the Wild Asia Monorail, a safari in miniature, which winds through enclosures housing elephants, rhinos, antelope, horses and deer.
-To beat some of the zoo’s notorious crowds, arrive as early as possible, or visit on a weekday or during the winter off-season.
+Catch a gander at a variety of wildlife while taking a load off your feet with a ride on the Wild Asia Monorail, a safari in miniature that winds through enclosures housing elephants, rhinos, antelope, horses and deer.
+To beat some of the zoo’s notorious crowds, arrive as early as possible, or visit on a weekday or during the winter offseason.

-Highlights include the PECO Primate Reserve pavilion featuring gorillas and orangutans, as well as First Niagara Big Cat Falls, where visitors will encounter tigers, lions, leopards and jaguars -- try to visit here during feeding times.
-Families will also enjoy the McNeil Avian Center, a rain forest habitat where visitors will discover over 100 bird species from around the world.
+Highlights include the PECO Primate Reserve pavilion featuring gorillas and orangutans, as well as First Niagara Big Cat Falls, where visitors will encounter tigers, lions, leopards and jaguars — try to visit here during feeding times.
+Families will also enjoy the McNeil Avian Center, a rain-forest habitat where visitors will discover more than 100 bird species from around the world.

-Notable zoo exhibits include Animal Encounters Village, the largest manatee exhibit outside of Florida, a 100,000-gallon coral reef exhibit and an African Forest, featuring rare bonobos, gorillas and apes, including Colo, the first great ape born in captivity, in 1956 -- and now the oldest living gorilla in captivity anywhere in the world.
+Notable zoo exhibits include Animal Encounters Village, the largest manatee exhibit outside Florida, a 100,000-gallon coral reef exhibit and an African forest that features rare bonobos, gorillas and apes, including Colo, the first gorilla born in captivity, in 1956 — and now the oldest living one in captivity anywhere in the world.

 While Disney’s Animal Kingdom includes an expected assortment of animals such as zebras, elephants and hippos, it's also earned acclaim for its rides and attractions, including the Expedition Everest high-altitude roller coaster, the Kali River Rapids raft ride, the Kilimanjaro Safaris Expedition and the Wildlife Express Train.